PredictiveEcology/reproducible/README.md

 ## reproducible

 A set of tools for R that enhance reproducibility beyond package management.
-Built on top of `git2r` and `archivist`, this package aims at making high-level, robust, machine and OS independent tools for making deeply reproducible and re-useable content in R.
+Built on top of `git2r` and `archivist`, this package aims at making high-level, robust, machine and OS independent tools for making deeply reproducible and reusable content in R.
 This extends beyond the package management utilites of `packrat` and `checkpoint` by including tools for caching and accessing GitHub repositories.

 [![Build Status](https://travis-ci.org/PredictiveEcology/reproducible.svg?branch=master)](https://travis-ci.org/PredictiveEcology/reproducible)